 Is food allowed in the library?

 Food is only allowed in the library lounge.
-Food will not be permitted for the Spring 2022 semester.
+However, food will not be permitted at this time.

 Does the library have photocopying?

 No. Copying machines are no longer available in the library.
 Copying is available in the Raymond Washington Mail Center in the Kresge building.